Automate Start/Stop EC2 Instance Scheduling Based on Tags

 Testing start_instances Lambda function

-2. Enter a name for the rule, such as “ stop_instances_event_rule”.
+2. Enter a name for the rule, for example, “ stop_instances_event_rule”.

 Rule details

-4. Cron expressions are evaluated in UTC, so enter an expression that instructs Lambda when to stop your instances.
-Make sure that you adjust the expression for your preferred time zone.
-Enter a cron expression; the purpose is to schedule an event every day at 7 p.m.
+4. Given that cron expressions are evaluated in UTC, enter an expression telling Lambda when to stop your instances.
+Ensure that the phrase is changed to reflect your selected time zone.
+Put in a cron expression to schedule an action every day at 7 o’clock.

 Schedule pattern

-5. In Select targets, choose the Lambda function from the Target drop-down menu.
+5. Choose the Lambda function from the Target drop-down menu in select targets.

 Stop EC2 instances